API¶

 - Args:

-- prices (Series, DataFrame): Prices
+prices (Series, DataFrame): Prices

-- yearly (annualized) terms
+yearly (annualized) terms or return series

-- nperiods (int): Used to deannualize rf if rf is provided (non-zero)
+nperiods (int): Used to deannualize rf if rf is provided (non-zero)

 data